seanpm2001/SeansLifeArchive_Images_Bit_City_-NimbleBit_Game-_Y2025/2025/05_May/20/README.md

 - I didn't do any epic upgrades today. - 2025, Tuesday, February 18th
 - My session was skipped today. - 2025, Tuesday, February 25th
 - I didn't do any epic upgrades today. - 2025, Tuesday, March 4th
+- My session was skipped today. - 2025, Tuesday, March 11th to 2025, Tuesday, May 13th

 </details>

-- My session was skipped today. - 2025, Tuesday, March 11th to 2025, Tuesday, May 13th
+- I did do 1 epic upgrade, increasing the large plane bonus chance by 10% for 2,180 bux. - 2025, Tuesday, May 20th

 ---